brainflow-dev/brainflow/docs/GameEngines.rst

 Unity
 -------

 Integration with Unity can be done only using C# binding.
-We tested it only on Windows, but it may work on Unix too.
+We tested it only on Windows, but it may work on Linux and MacOS too.
+Android and IOS are not supported.

 You can build C# binding from source or download compiled package directly from `Nuget <https://www.nuget.org/packages/brainflow/>`_.

-Here we will use Nuget to download and install BrainFlow with dependencies.
+Here we will use Nuget to download and install BrainFlow.

 .. compound::